arso-project/sonar/README.md

 * **[sonar-ui](sonar-ui/README.md)** is a single-page application to browse data in Sonar.

 * **[sonar-cli](sonar-cli/README.md)** is a command-line application.
-It can manage islands, put and get into the database, upload and download files, and make search queries.
+It can manage groups, put and get into the database, upload and download files, and make search queries.